Practical Training Courses

 PR 320 Baptist Polity (1) Offered Fall.
 Prereq.: BI 321, 322, and senior ministerial student.
 This course presents the historic principles and practices of Baptist churches, noting the nature of the Church, its membership, ministry, officers, ordinances, worship, witness, and discipline.
 A brief history of the Baptists is included in this overview of how Baptist churches are governed.
 Students prepare a personal doctrinal statement.

 PR 327 Church Ministries Internship (1) Offered Fall, Spring.
-Prereq.: Junior or senior ministerial student.
+Prereq.: Sophomore or above ministerial student.
 This course is designed to involve the ministerial student in a practical internship within Campus Church.
 The student will observe the ministries of Campus Church, documenting procedures and operations of each ministry in a personal journal.

 PR 328 Church Ministries Internship (1) Offered Fall, Spring.
-Prereq.: PR 327 and junior or senior ministerial student.
+Prereq.: PR 327 and ministerial student.
 This course is a continuation of the internship started in PR 327.
 Students will participate in a hands-on internship in Campus Church ministries.

 PR 341 Evangelism Practicum (3) Offered Summer.
 Prereq.: Approval from chair of Bible.
 The student may choose one of the following options to earn credit for this course: (1) working a summer at the various camps on PCC’s campus, (2) traveling one summer with a PCC Proclaim Ministry Team as a student speaker, or (3) assisting a pastor with the setup and follow through for evangelistic meetings in a local church.